 In the state of Indiana, the death penalty is legal, making the need for a strong and dedicated defense even more important as you fight for your liberty and also for your life.
 The death penalty cannot be given to defendants younger than 18, although 16 and 17-year-olds can be sentenced to life imprisonment without the possibility of parole.
 Other sentences include life in prison without the possibility of parole and 45-65 years in prison in addition to a fine of up to $10,000.

-If you are facing charges of murder, call Attorney Andrew B. Jones for a free consultation today and get the best possible defense for your case.
+If you are facing charges of murder, call the criminal defense attorneys at Jones Law Office for a free consultation today and get the best possible defense for your case.
 Call (574) 239-7017 or submit a form to request your free consultation today.

 Defending Against Armed Robbery Charges

 Indiana Law, according to Indiana Code Section 35-43-5-1, defines armed robbery as when someone intentionally takes another's property by threatening their safety or making them feel in danger, while armed with a deadly weapon.
 If there is no deadly weapon present, the crime is robbery, which is a Level 5 Felony, while armed robbery is a Level 3 Felony.
 If the robbery involves drugs in a pharmaceutical or official setting, the crime is seen as more severe, with armed robbery now a Level 2 Felony.

 If you are a habitual offender, having committed two Level 1 to Level 4 Felonies in the past 10 years, you can be charged as a habitual offender, and your sentence can be added to, up to an additional 30 years in prison, depending on the severity of the charges.
 If you or a loved one have been convicted for felonies unrelated to the charge you are currently facing, call Jones Law Office at (574) 239-7017 now to discuss your case with our criminal defense attorneys.
 We will fight for your rights and for your liberty.